-- ADVANCED REMOTE SENSING 549 3 credits Prerequisite: 547 or permission.
-Current research in remote sensing.
-Applications in study of human cultural and biophysical environment.
-Practice in planning, design, execution and interpretation of remote sensing studies.
-Laboratory. - 550 DEVELOPMENT PLANNING 3 credits A study of planning concepts and techniques for developing countries, including growth and development, planning agencies, regional inequities and alternative approaches. - POLITICAL GEOGRAPHY 560 3 credits Principles and theory in contemporary domestic and international political geographies.
-Emphasis on the changing local and global patterns of electoral politics, security, and diplomacy. - 581 RESEARCH METHODS IN GEOGRAPHY AND PLANNING 3 credits Investigation of library and archive resources.
-Emphasis on development of professional writing skills. - 583 SPATIAL ANALYSIS 3 credits Analysis of mapped statistical surfaces.
-Principles for use of map as model for statistical evi-dence, prediction, hypothesis testing. - SPECIAL TOPICS IN GEOGRAPHY 589 1-3 credits (May be repeated) Selected topics of interest in geography. - 590 WORKSHOP IN GEOGRAPHY 1-3 credits (May be repeated for a total of six credits) Group studies of special topics in geography - SOIL AND WATER FIELD STUDIES 3 credits Properties, origins and uses of major soil and water regime landscapes.
+- A study of planning concepts and techniques for developing countries, including growth and development, planning agencies, regional inequities and alternative approaches - POLITICAL GEOGRAPHY 560 3 credits Principles and theory in contemporary domestic and international political geographies.
+Emphasis on the changing local and global patterns of electoral politics, security, and diplomacy - RESEARCH METHODS IN GEOGRAPHY AND PLANNING 581 3 credits Investigation of library and archive resources.
+Emphasis on development of professional writing skills - 583 SPATIAL ANALYSIS 3 credits Analysis of mapped statistical surfaces.
+Principles for use of map as model for statistical evidence, prediction, hypothesis testing. - SPECIAL TOPICS IN GEOGRAPHY 589 1-3 credits (May be repeated) Selected topics of interest in geography. - WORKSHOP IN GEOGRAPHY 1-3 credits 590 (May be repeated for a total of six credits) Group studies of special topics in geography - SOIL AND WATER FIELD STUDIES 595 3 credits roperties, origins and uses of major soil and water regime landscapes.
 Stresses relationships between soil and the hydrological cycle, urbanization, suburbanization and agriculture.
-Field trips required. - 596 FIELD RESEARCH METHODS 3 credits Field work enabling student to become competent in collecting, organizing and analysis of data while carrying out field research projects.
-Field trips required. - 597 REGIONAL FIELD STUDIES 1-3 credits Off-campus intensive study of geographic features of a region or regions through direct obser-vations and travel using appropriate field study methods.
-(Repeatable up to six credits) - 600.1 SEMINAR 3 credits each (May be repeated for a maximum of six credits each) Prerequisite: permission.
-Investigation and analysis of selected topics in particular fields of geography.
-Specialization indicated by sec-ond portion of title. - 630 PLANNING THEORY 3 credits Introduction to the political, institutional and ethical foundations and procedural theories of urban and regional planning.
+Field trips required.

+FIELD RESEARCH METHODS 596

+Field work enabling student to become competent in collecting, organizing and analysis of data while carrying out field research projects.
+Field trips required.